-Global tourism continues to boom, and a record number of travelers are hitting the skies each year to explore all corners of the globe.
-One of the most popular destinations for these travelers is Europe, and cities like Barcelona, London, and Paris make it easy to see why.
+Global tourism continues to boom, and a record number of travellers are hitting the skies each year to explore all corners of the globe.
+One of the most popular destinations for these travellers is Europe, and cities like Barcelona, London, and Paris make it easy to see why.
 However, not every country in Europe is as popular.
 If you want to find a European hidden gem, look no further than our list here.

 I want to start my list with the least visited country in all of Europe – Moldova.
 There are a number of different reasons why Moldova gets so few visitors each year; there are no iconic tourist attractions, it is hard to get to, and it is sandwiched between the Ukraine and Romania.
 However, that does not mean that Moldova is not worth your time.
 Moldova is a spectacularly gorgeous country that certainly adds a great deal of travel value.

 All things considered, Liechtenstein does pretty well in the tourism game when you consider that it only has a population of 36,000.
 The tiny principality is only about 1/5th the size of San Francisco, around 160 square kilometers.
 It is located high in the Alps between Austria and Switzerland.

 The capital city, Vaduz, has a number of interesting sights such as a car-free city center, some excellent wineries, and a great castle.
 If you ever wanted to rule a country, Liechtenstein allows you to do that too.
 You can rent the entire country for just $70,000 per night.